Elli2022/My-Headless-Wordpress-Portfolio/README.md

 ### Notes
 - It's important to ensure that all external links are correct and that the email address is up-to-date.
-- Consider adding accessibility features, such as alt-text for images and appropriate ARIA labels where needed.

----

-To make your README more comprehensive, feel free to customize this description to better match your project's specific needs and your personal style.
-If you have additional pages or components in your project that you'd like to include in the documentation, please share them!
 #### Getting Started

 First, run the development server: